-Laser hair removal is a hot topic of conversation at The Skin to Love Clinic at the moment (something to do with our super laser hair removal treatment upgrade offer this month?), so we checked in with The Skin to Love Clinics Manager, Kerri, to get the answers to the questions most frequently asked by new patients who want to have Soprano Ice laser hair removal to treat their unwanted hair.
+Laser hair removal is a hot topic of conversation at The Skin to Love Clinic at the moment, so we checked in with The Skin to Love Clinics Manager, Kerri, to get the answers to the questions most frequently asked by new patients who want to have Soprano Ice laser hair removal to treat their unwanted hair.

 What is Soprano Ice?